jspm/jspm.org/docs/guide.md

 jspm build ./test.js -f system -o dist-system
 ```

-> The benefit of the System module format is that it ensures live bindings, dynamic import, import.meta, Web Assembly imports, top-level await support, and even import maps in the full build, but if these features aren't needed `-f iife` will work as a script.
+> The benefit of the System module format is that it ensures live bindings, dynamic import, import.meta, Web Assembly imports, top-level await support, and even import maps in the full build, but if these features aren't needed, alternative approaches like `-f iife` can work just fine.

 Install SystemJS, and get its path: